eclipse-glsp/glsp/PROTOCOL.md

     kind = 'layout';

     /**
-     * The identifiers of the elements that should be layouted, may be just the root element.
+     * The identifiers of the elements that should be layouted, will default to the root element if not defined.
      */
-    elementIds: string[];
+    elementIds?: string[];
 }
 ```